The Nottawasaga Valley Conservation Authority

 We are happy to work with you to see if your property is in our regulated area, and how this affects your project.

-NVCA has the responsibility to regulate activities in natural and hazardous areas in order to avoid the loss of life and damage to property due to flooding and erosion, and conserve and enhance natural resources.
+NVCA has the responsibility to regulate activities in natural and hazardous areas in order to avoid the loss of life and damage to property due to flooding and erosion.

 How Long Will It Take?

-As a general rule, the more complete your application is, the quicker we can process on your application.
+As a general rule, the earlier you submit the supporting documents for your application, the quicker we can process on your application.

 To avoid delays, please ensure all required information is included in your application.